JustGritt/Payment-Platform/README.md

 ## First you need to build
 `docker compose up -d`

-Note: the docker compose has a database, the front and back of the BackOffie.
+Note: the docker compose has a database, the front and back of the BackOffice.

 ## Play the migration